Immigrant families, immigration policy, and infant health

 287(g) programs in North Carolina between 2004 and 2006; and

 Arizona in 2010 following the passage of SB 1070.

-Each found immigration restrictions (whether a raid, laws, or apprehensions) predicted worse infant health, either on: (a) Latina immigrant mothers; (b) all Latina mothers; (c) US-born Latinas (but not as much for immigrants); or (d) likely affected mothers such as immigrants or unauthorized as well as non-Hispanic, US-born mothers.
+Each found immigration restrictions (whether a raid, laws, or apprehensions) predicted worse infant health, either on: (a) Latina immigrant mothers; (b) all Latina mothers; (c) US-born Latinas (but not as much for immigrants); (d) all immigrant mothers, especially those with lower levels of educational attainment, but not US-born Latina mothers or (e) likely affected mothers such as immigrants or unauthorized as well as non-Hispanic, US-born mothers.
 In alphabetical order, they found:

 Low birth weight was more common after the Bush-era May 2008 Postville, IA raid among both US-born and immigrant Hispanic/Latina mothers, and the relationship was "stronger among term than preterm births."
 Novak, Nicole L., Arline T. Geronimus, and Aresha M. Martinez-Cardoso.
 "Change in birth outcomes among infants born to Latina mothers after a major immigration raid."
 International Journal of Epidemiology 46, no. 3 (2017): 839-849.
 Also available as a PubMed publication.

 Hispanic/Latina mothers living in locations with most immigrant apprehensions under the Obama Administration (2008-2015) had higher odds of preterm births (though not low birth weight), and the relationship was more pronounced among US-born Latina mothers.
 Ro, Annie, Tim A. Bruckner, and Lauren Duquette-Rury.
 "Immigrant apprehensions and birth outcomes: Evidence from California birth records 2008–2015."
 Social Science & Medicine 249 (2020) 112849.